 Municipal governments have the authority to ban or restrict smoking and vaping in public places within their geographic limits and to create smoking by-laws that exceed Ontario’s smoke-free legislation.
 Contact your local municipality to find out if any such by-laws apply to your building.

 Yes.
-It is legal for a condominium to include a no-smoking policy in any of the declaration, bylaws or rules.
-Condominium boards of directors have the ability to protect the health and safety of their residents and protect their property, as long as their by-law doesn’t interfere with other federal or provincial laws.
+It is legal for a condominium to include a no-smoking policy in any of the declaration, bylaws, or rules.
+Condominium boards of directors have the ability to protect the health and safety of their residents and to protect their property, as long as their by-law does not interfere with other federal or provincial laws.

 - Legal opinion section

 - How to implement a no-smoking policy for a multi-unit dwelling: A protocol for condominiums and housing co-operatives.

 - Watch Smoke-free condos: Making legal sense of smoke-free policiesa video report prepared by Condo Business.

 Enforcement Officers from local public health units will carry out inspections and investigate complaints in common areas of apartments, condominiums, and college and university campuses in order to enforce the Smoke-Free Ontario Act, 2017.
 Call your local public health unit to report a violation of the Smoke-Free Ontario Act.

 Under the Smoke-Free Ontario Act, 2017, board of directors have a responsibility to:

 - Ensure that everyone is aware that smoking is prohibited in common areas;

 - Remove ashtrays and any object that serves as one;